Blue Aquarius

 Blue Aquarius and the non-stop energy of love.

 "If a tree is planted and we don't put any manure or water on it, it will die.
 In the same way, if we don't meditate on this Knowledge, it will be of no use to us, it will not give us any peace.
-With this Name a person does not feel separate because of the colour of his skin but he realises the soul which is the same in everyone."
+With this Name a person does not feel separate because of the colour of his skin but he realizes the soul which is the same in everyone."
 His name means "carefree".
 At the age of 20, Shri Bhole Ji directs and creates the musical sound of the 20 piece devotional band, Blue Aquarius.
 His relaxed, entrancing actions personify the joyful play and rhythm of the universe.
-Bhole Ji, Prem Rawat's elder brother in 1973

 Bhole Ji is the second youngest of the Divine Family; he mouths the words to the songs (for example, "Satisfaction") into a dead microphone while a real singer, 20 feet to his right, belts out the lyrics.
 His pained expression is a grotesque parody of American pop culture.
 When he's not on stage he giggles a lot.